hashicorp/vault/website/source/docs/internals/security.html.md

 There is no mutual trust between the Vault client and server.
 Clients use [TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) to verify the identity of the server and to establish a secure communication channel.
-Servers require that a client provides a Client Token for every request which is used to identify the client.
+Servers require that a client provides a client token for every request which is used to identify the client.
 A client that does not provide their token is only permitted to make login requests.

 The storage backends used by Vault are also untrusted by design.
 Vault uses a security barrier for all requests made to the backend.
-The security barrier is automatically encrypts all data leaving Vault using the [Advanced Encryption Standard (AES)](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher in the [Galois Counter Mode (GCM)](http://en.wikipedia.org/wiki/Galois/Counter_Mode).
+The security barrier automatically encrypts all data leaving Vault using the [Advanced Encryption Standard (AES)](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher in the [Galois Counter Mode (GCM)](http://en.wikipedia.org/wiki/Galois/Counter_Mode).
 The nonce is randomly generated for every encrypted object.
 When data is read from the security barrier the GCM authentication tag is verified prior to decryption to detect any tampering.

-Depending on the backend used, Vault may also communicate with the backend over TLS to provide an added layer of security.
-In some cases, such as a file backend this may not be applicable.
-However, because the backend is untrusted, an eavesdropped would only gain access to encrypted data even if communication with the backend was intercepted.
+Depending on the backend used, Vault may communicate with the backend over TLS to provide an added layer of security.
+In some cases, such as a file backend this is not applicable.
+Because storage backends are untrusted, an eavesdropper would only gain access to encrypted data even if communication with the backend was intercepted.

 # Internal Threat Overview